pwitvoet/mess/readme.md

 ## Quick examples

-This is what a MESS template looks like, and how it can be used:
+This is what a MESS template looks like and how it can be used:

 ![Landmine template](/documentation/images/landmine%20template.png "Landmine template")
 ![Minefield](/documentation/images/landmine%20insertion.png "Minefield")

 Anything between the `macro_template` brushes is part of the `landmine` template.
-When MESS processes the map, the contents of this `landmine` template are copied to each of the `macro_insert` positions.
-Because the `env_explosion`'s magnitude uses an expression: `{damage or 100}`, the explosion radius can be customized for each `macro_insert`.
-In this case, only the mine in the center uses a custom magnitude.
+When MESS processes the map, a copy of the `landmine` template is created for each `macro_insert`.
+Because the `env_explosion` magnitude uses the expression `{damage or 100}`, landmines have a default magnitude of 100, but each `macro_insert` can override that with the custom `damage` attribute.

-Also note the use of the `{id()}` expression: this results in distinct names for each landmine.
-Without that, any trigger would activate all explosions, instead of only the explosion that belongs to it.
+Also note the use of the `{id()}` expression: this gives the entities of each landmine distinct names.
+Otherwise, each trigger would active all explosions, instead of only the explosion it belongs to.

 Here is another MESS entity in action, `macro_cover`:

 ![Covering terrain](/documentation/images/macro_cover%20landscape.png "Covering terrain")

-This entity randomly places template instances across its surface.
-The 6 templates here were all given the same name, so each time a random one is selected.
+This entity randomly places template instances across its non-NULL surfaces.
+The 6 templates here all have the same name, so each time a random one is selected.
 The orientation and scale of each instance has also been randomized with expressions.

 ## How to install MESS